🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Why Winning Bettors Switch to Prediction Markets

-Accomplished sports bettors invariably encounter account restrictions or complete bans.
-Sportsbooks deploy advanced analytics to detect profitable accounts and subsequently curtail their activity.
-Prediction markets contain no such constraint — your success strengthens market efficiency and enhances liquidity rather than threatening the platform.
+Accomplished sports bettors inevitably encounter betting restrictions or outright account closure.
+Sportsbooks employ advanced analytics to flag profitable accounts and curtail their activity.
+Prediction markets contain no such constraint — your success strengthens market integrity and improves liquidity for all participants.

-Furthermore, prediction markets extend beyond sports into domains where your specialised knowledge could yield even greater advantage: your professional sector, regional political developments, emerging trends in blockchain or scientific breakthroughs.
+Furthermore, prediction markets extend to domains where your specialised knowledge might unlock even greater advantage than traditional sports: your professional sector, regional political insight, or familiarity with emerging developments in blockchain or scientific research.

 When Sports Betting Still Makes Sense

-• Real-time event wagering (subsequent score, subsequent possession) remains unavailable on prediction markets
+• Real-time wagering on discrete moments (following score, subsequent action) remains unavailable through prediction markets

-• Certain high-frequency sporting competitions may offer superior conventional betting depth
+• Certain high-frequency sporting contests may offer superior conventional betting depth

 Start Trading Prediction Markets

 Transition from traditional sportsbooks to prediction markets via PolyGram.
-Begin with sports-focused markets — Premier League, NBA Finals, international football — and discover the advantage: zero vig, unrestricted winning accounts, and settlements in stablecoin.
+Begin with sports-focused markets — NFL, NBA, football — and discover the advantage: zero vig, unrestricted winning accounts, and settlements through stablecoin.

 FAQ